Ever taste something, love it, and later discover that it contained an ingredient that you were pretty darn sure you didn’t like?

 1 small-medium clove garlic

-1-2 tbsp extra-virgin olive oil (optional, OMIT for oil-free option and use 1-2 tbsp of water to thin if desired; OR can also sub 1/2 – 1 tbsp tahini and 1 tbsp water — but don’t overdo tahini, flavor will be too pronounced in this dip)
+1-2 tbsp of water to thin if desired; OR can also sub 1/2 – 1 tbsp tahini and 1 tbsp water for a fuller flavor — but don’t overdo tahini, flavor will be too pronounced in this dip)

 2 tbsp freshly flat-leaf parsley, chopped